sstucker/OCTview/CONTRIBUTING.md

 The resulting installer will be in the `targets` directory.

 This repository has an action that releases a new executable automatically when new version tags are pushed to the main branch.

+This would be possible without the awesome https://build-system.fman.io/!